Wilmer Flores Preview, Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is seventh in MLB with a collective 9.1 strikeouts per nine innings.
+- The Padres pitching staff is ninth in the league with a collective nine strikeouts per nine innings.

-- The Padres have a 3.87 team ERA that ranks fifth among all MLB pitching staffs.
+- The Padres have a 3.84 team ERA that ranks fourth across all MLB pitching staffs.

-- Padres pitchers combine to give up the third-fewest home runs in baseball (170 total, 1.1 per game).
+- Padres pitchers combine to allow the second-fewest home runs in baseball (170 total, 1.1 per game).

-- The righty last pitched on Wednesday against the Colorado Rockies, when he went six innings, allowing two earned runs while giving up seven hits.
+- His most recent time out was on Saturday against the St. Louis Cardinals, when the righty tossed 5 2/3 innings, surrendering one earned run while allowing three hits.

-- In 25 games this season, the 33-year-old has a 3.79 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .257 to opposing hitters.
+- In seven games this season, the 27-year-old has an ERA of 4.58, with 7.4 strikeouts per nine innings.
+Opponents are hitting .246 against him.

 © 2023 Data Skrive.
 All rights reserved.